Masyumi Party (2020): Receptions

 The party formation was congratulated by a like-minded party in the People's Representative Council, the Prosperous Justice Party.
 The party hoped that Masyumi Reborn will power the opposition to Joko Widodo and sought a way to ally with them.

 The centrist Islamist parties such as United Development Party, Crescent Star Party, National Mandate Party, and National Awakening Party underestimate the party electability, due to its "extreme" ideologies and very narrow electors segmentation.

 Secular parties like Golkar and PDI-P also congratulated the party formation.
 The Golkar party also advised that the party must move on and not "rest in past laurels" of old days and must innovate to gain popular support, not use a religious narrative and religious populism for party gain.

-Political scientists raised warning in the appearance of Masyumi Reborn due to the party ideology not following the official state ideology of Pancasila and the party's straight use of Islamism.
+Political scientists raised warning in the appearance of Masyumi Reborn due to the party ideology not following the official state ideology of Pancasila and the party's use of Islamism.
 Adi Prayitno, a political scientist from UIN Syarif Hidayatullah, warned that the party not adhering to the Pancasila state ideology at least in part will cause a clash with Indonesian nationalist parties and groups.
 Aidil Haris of the Muhammadiyah University of Riau said that the party must focus on specific issues.